 Addressing the Crisis – The University is dedicated to addressing the crisis and its related issues.
 In November 2011, the Penn State Board of Trustees’ Special Investigations Task Force appointed former FBI director and federal Judge Louis Freeh to conduct an independent investigation of the University's response to the allegations of sexual abuse committed by former Penn State assistant coach Jerry Sandusky.
 The Freeh Group released its comprehensive report on July 12, 2012, which can be found at http://progress.psu.edu/the-freeh-report.

 Supporting the Prevention and Treatment of Child Abuse – We maintain a commitment going forward to remember the children who may have been victims of sexual abuse on or near the University Park campus and to support their healing process as best we can.
-The University has also made it a priority to support victims of child abuse across the state, and we’re making significant progress.
+The University also has made it a priority to support victims of child abuse across the state, and we’re making significant progress.

 World-class Academic and Research Institution – It is the actions of the many – not the few – that make up Penn State.
 We look ahead to a renewed focus on educating more than 96,000 students, to continuing to lead the nation with breakthrough research, and to further expand our commitment to service – the foundations of our University for the past 157 years.